How to Write in English for Beginners: 12 Easy Tips for New Learners

 If your topic is “fishing,” for example, it doesn’t matter if you write facts about fishing or a story about when you went fishing.
-Just start writing anything at all!
+Just write anything at all!
 Let your mind wander on the topic.

 If you can’t think of a topic, just start free writing.
 Free writing is when you put your pen on the paper and write everything that comes to your mind.
 It doesn’t matter if the ideas connect or not.

-5. Keep a Journal in English
+5. Keep a journal in English

-By keeping a personal journal (diary) in English, you will make sure you write every day.
-It is a great way to practice writing multiple tenses.
+It is also a great way to practice writing multiple tenses.
 You will write in the past tense about all of the things you did during the day, and you will write in the future tense about the things you are planning to do tomorrow, for example.

 When you know that you will write in your journal every day, you will probably start to think in English more often during the day.
 That’s because as you do things, you might think about how to write about them in English.

-Remember the notebook where you’re keeping all your writing?
-When you look for mistakes, you should make a list of your common mistakes in that notebook.
-Then, when you edit your first draft, check for your most common mistakes.
+Remember the notebook you have for all your English writing?
+When you look for mistakes in your writing, you should make a list of your common mistakes in that notebook.
+Then, when you edit your first draft, check for those mistakes.